5 Things Your Parents Got Wrong About Food

 3. Don't eat before exercising -- you'll get a cramp.

-You won't want to go running immediately after dinner, but eating something small and nutritious 30 to 60 minutes before exercising can help you maximize your workout.
+You won't want to go running immediately after dinner, but eating a little bit 30 to 60 minutes before exercising can help you maximize your workout.

-"[You'll get] a quick boost of energy that helps you optimize the exercise session," says Natalie Digate Muth, MD, MPH, RD, an American Council on Exercise spokeswoman and author of "Eat Your Vegetables!" and Other Mistakes Parents Make: Redefining How to Raise Healthy Eaters.
+You'll get "a quick boost of energy that helps you optimize the exercise session," says Natalie Digate Muth, MD, RD, author of "Eat Your Vegetables!" and Other Mistakes Parents Make: Redefining How to Raise Healthy Eaters.

 4. Hurry up!

-Did your parents coach you to wolf down your breakfast every morning so you wouldn't miss the school bus?
+Did your parents rush your breakfast so you were on time for school?
 If you still eat in a hurry, you might miss your body's cues that you're full.

 "It takes 20 minutes for the brain to register that you feel full," Brown-Riggs says.
 "If you eat too quickly, you can scarf down a lot of food in a 20-minute period, and then you feel stuffed."